shalvah/cors-escape/README.md

 * boolean `redirectSameOrigin` - If true, requests to URLs from the same origin will not be proxied but redirected.
   The primary purpose for this option is to save server resources by delegating the request to the client (since same-origin requests should always succeed, even without proxying).
-* array of strings `requireHeader` - If set, the request must include this header or the API will refuse to proxy.
+* array of strings `requireHeaders` - If set, the request must include this header or the API will refuse to proxy.
   Recommended if you want to prevent users from using the proxy for normal browsing.
   Example: `['Origin', 'X-Requested-With']`.
 * array of lowercase strings `removeHeaders` - Exclude certain headers from being included in the request.